justinfrevert/risc-roll/README.md

 # Substrate with Risc0 Web3athon Project
+### "Trustlessly offload computations of Substrate chains with zk proofs, without the zk learning curve"

 Welcome to the Substrate with Risc0 Web3athon project!
-This repository serves as a Proof of Concept (POC) for zkrollup-like systems built using Risc0.
+This repository serves as a Proof of Concept (POC) for partial zkrollups of Substrate chains, built using Risc0.
 Our goal is to explore the possibilities of enabling Substrate/rust developers to build zk rollups in rust, eliminating the need for writing circuits.
 By leveraging the power of Risc0 and Rollup architecture, we aim to create an efficient and scalable solution for Substrate extrinsics.

 ## Goals